-- Increase the number of students scoring proficency on the reading FSA assessments (3 or G2. higher) to 5% for the 2014-2015 school year. - Increase the number of students taking advanced courses by 5 %, including Algebra and G3.
-Geometry, through the implementation of the regular, accepted, integrated use of Bulldog Binders as an instructional and organizational tool for students and Cornell Notes as an instructional strategy for stimulating higher level, cognitive understanding and application.
+- Increase number of students scoring proficiency on the math FSA (3 or higher) to 5% for the upcoming 2015-2016 school year. - G2.
+Increase the number of students scoring proficency on the reading FSA assessments (3 or higher) to 5% for the 2015-2016 school year. - G3.
+Increase the number of students taking advanced courses by 5 %, including Algebra and Geometry, through the implementation of the regular, accepted, integrated use of Bulldog Binders as an instructional and organizational tool for students and Cornell Notes as an instructional strategy for stimulating higher level, cognitive understanding and application.